-Drive-Thru Daiquiris And Open Container Laws in Louisiana
+Drive-Thru Daiquiris and Louisiana’s Open Container Laws

 The open container law in Louisiana prohibits car drivers as well as passengers from keeping an alcoholic beverage inside the vehicle in an open container while the vehicle is being driven on a public highway or road.